pyr0ball/pyr0piezo/docs/tutorials/firmware-update/beta-unit-firmware-update.md

 1. In PIO Home, open the firmware folder:
     - `~/pyr0piezo/firmware/AVR-Source/Pyr0_Piezo_sensor_v2.x.x`
-2. Make certain you're on the latest `develop` branch
+2. Make certain you're on the latest `master` branch
     - In GitLense, under the "Repositories" menu, expand the "Branches" menu
-    - Right click on `develop` and select "Switch to Branch"
+    - Right click on `master` and select "Switch to Branch"
     - Back at the top of the "Repositories" menu, hover the mouse over `Pyr0_Piezo_Sensor_v2.x.x` and click first on `fetch`, then on `pull`

 #### Upload